 Hiking in Black Canyon of the Gunnison

-Warner Point Nature Trail: Moderate, 1.5 miles round trip trail that starts from the High Point Overlook (far end of the South Canyon).
-The trail gives you some lovely views of the canyon and is also one of the main entry points for inter-canyon travel (permit required).
+Warner Point Nature Trail: Moderate, 1.5-mile round trip trail from the High Point Overlook (far end of the South Canyon).
+The trail gives you lovely canyon views and is also one of the main entry points for inter-canyon travel (permit required).
 There are also a bunch of markers along the trail for additional information about the Nature Trail.

 North Vista Trail: Moderate/Strenuous.
 3 Miles to Exclamation Point and 7 miles to Green Mountain.
-The trail to Exclamation point is my favorite of the easily accessible trails in Black Canyon.
-The views are beautiful, and exclamation point particularly so.
-Be sure to go out to the actual point and watch the river look like its coming towards you.
+The trail to Exclamation Point is my favorite of the easily accessible trails in Black Canyon.
+The views are beautiful, particularly at Exclamation Point.
+Be sure to go out to the actual point and watch the river look like it’s coming towards you.

-View Points: There are a lot of other viewpoints throughout the park.
-Many are very quick trips while others up to a half mile.
-Some of my favorite include Chasm Point, Sunset View, Kneeling Camel, and Narrows.
-They are pretty good though, you can usually skip ones adjacent to another just as the views don’t change that much.
+View Points: There are many other viewpoints throughout the park.
+Many are very quick trips, while others are up to a half mile.
+Some of my favorites include Chasm Point, Sunset View, Kneeling Camel, and Narrows.
+They are pretty good, though.
+You can usually skip the adjacent ones, as the views don’t change that much.

 Best Sunrise and Sunset Spots